lexicHQ/docs/third-party-integrations.md

-:::tip
+:::tip Note

-**NOTE**: The copyright/ trademark of individual third party services mentioned above are owned by their respective companies.
+The copyright/ trademark of individual third party services mentioned above are owned by their respective companies.

-If you are a software publisher and would like to integrate your service with Samrtloop bot, then please send us an email at [hello@smartloop.ai](hello@smartloop.ai)
+If you are a software vendor and would like to integrate your service with Samrtloop bot, then please send us an email at [hello@smartloop.ai](hello@smartloop.ai)

 :::